FreshConsulting/angular-cheatsheet/README.md

 First of all, install [Angular CLI](https://cli.angular.io/).

+Then, run following command to let CLI do all the base scaffolding work for you.
+Angular CLI will generate build script, root app module, unit/e2e testing integration, environments, etc.

 `ng new PROJECT_NAME`

 Optional arguments, [see more](https://www.sitepoint.com/understanding-component-architecture-angular/):

 - `--style=scss`: Use SCSS instead of CSS
 - `--routing=true`: Include Router
-- `--inline-style=true`: Do not auto-generate SCSS style file when using Angular CLI
+- `--inline-style=true`: Do not generate stylesheet files
-- `--inline-templatehtml=true` Do not auto-generate template file when using Angular CLI
+- `--inline-template=true` Do not auto-generate template files